 - Pensions input to Due Diligence exercises for IPO’s, Rights Issues, Bond Issuance / Bond Holder Reporting and other Corporate Transactions such as Outsourcing, Acquisitions, Mergers and Disposals

-Jim is a Director, Council Member and immediate past Chair of the Irish Association of Pension Funds (IAPF) Ltd and holds Non-Executive Director positions with IPUT plc, INTRUST Properties Ltd and Irish Forestry Unit Trust Forestry Management Ltd.
+Jim is a former Chairman, Director and Council Member of the Irish Association of Pension Funds (IAPF) and holds Non-Executive Director positions with IPUT plc, INTRUST Properties Ltd and Irish Forestry Unit Trust Forestry Management Ltd.

 Paul Kenny, Non-Executive Director, spent more than thirty-four years in the pensions industry before being appointed Ireland’s first Pensions Ombudsman in 2003.
 Paul retired as Pensions Ombudsman in May 2016.